elephantscale/internet2-cloud-course-v2/labs/02-iam/iam2.md

 # IAM Complex Permissions

-The default IAM roles sometimes can be inadequate for fine grained controls.
+The default IAM roles sometimes can be inadequate for fine-grained controls.
 More fine-grained policies can be applied using policy files

 ## AWS